-When I wrote my last blog post, I mentioned that I had begun work on a long overdue crochet blanket that my mother had promised her then pregnant neighbor, and after what seemed like ages of focusing on finishing the sangria granny square bag, I decided that the strategy of doing one thing at a time was not working and a new crochet project was in order.
+When I wrote my last blog post, I mentioned that I had begun work on a long overdue crochet blanket that my mother had promised her then pregnant neighbor, and after what seemed like ages of focusing on finishing the sangria granny square bag, I decided that the strategy of doing one thing at a time was not working and a new crochet project was in order which in turn led me to a new theory of crochet.

-A blanket for a baby turned toddler seemed like a good place to start, and not only have I finally started on a long overdue gift, that act of beginning loosened the grip of whatever was blocking my path with the sangria granny square bag and propelled me toward the finish.
+The new project — a blanket for a baby turned toddler — seemed like a good place to start, and not only have I finally started on a long overdue gift, that act of beginning loosened the grip of whatever was blocking my path with the sangria granny square bag and propelled me toward the finish.

 After completing the fourth round of the new granny square baby blanket with Red Heart Super Saver light periwinkle, I found myself unable to settle on a fifth round, and as can be seen from this photo, I tried several things: